johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

   - activeContext.md
   - progress.md
 - Establish initial .cursorrules file
-- **Key Actions**:
+- **Key Actions** (ALL must be confirmed):
+  - Present the content for each memory file for user review
-  - Create memory-bank directory
+  - Confirm memory-bank directory structure
-  - Create and populate all core memory files
+  - Verify content to be included in .cursorrules file
   - Document initial state in activeContext.md
-  - Set up progress.md with initial tasks
+  - Confirm progress.md with initial tasks
+- **End of Step**: Display "[START PHASE COMPLETE]" and prompt user with "Type 'ENTER RESEARCH MODE' to transition to the RIPER workflow"

 ## PROJECT TEMPLATES